jperera-bel/iMTB-Report/README.md

 If you are not familiar with R, you can visit our [iMTB Report webpage](http://www.ams.med.uni-goettingen.de:3838/iMTB-Report/app).

 Alternatively, you can run it as an stand-alone application in your local computer.
-Be aware of the dependencies (see next section).
+Be aware of the [dependencies](#dependencies).
 There are many ways to download and run it:

 ```R